 Has your baby mastered the art of sitting and crawling?
 Then he will probably be ready to stand on his own feet soon!
 Learning to stand up will be a major milestone on the way to your baby’s first steps.

 Before your baby learns to stand up he will need to gain muscle strength and coordination, and first be able to roll over and sit.
-Once your baby has mastered these skills he will be ready to stand up, which will require more muscle strength in his legs, for him to learn how to bend at the knees and be able to shift his own weight.
+Once your baby has mastered these skills he will be ready to stand up, which will require more muscle strength in his legs, for him to learn how to bend at the knees, and be able to shift his own weight.

 When will my baby learn to stand up?

-Between month 6 and 9 your baby might try to pull himself up and succeed for only just a few seconds before he falls backwards.
+Between month 6 and 9 your baby might try to pull himself up and succeed for only just a few seconds before falling backwards.
 Remember to keep an eye on your baby during this phase; although he might learn how to stand up fairly quickly, sitting back down again is another matter.
 You may find your little one clinging on to furniture and even crying because he can’t work out how to sit back down again.
 Help him during this transition, instead of picking him up and sitting him down again, show your baby how to bend his knees.
 Then encourage him to try again and reassure him that it will be ok.

 By the time his first birthday comes along, your baby will probably be able to stand up by himself and will be ready to take his first steps.
 Always remember that babies develop at different paces, if you are concerned about your baby’s physical development make sure to talk to your pediatrician about it.